have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 Powershell should be downloaded by default on Windows unless you disabled / uninstalled it

 Before running the script, be sure to install all dependencies:\
-First ensure pip is installed.
+First ensure pip is installed (It should be included with the Python install for Windows).
 If not:\
 `sudo apt-get install python3-pip`

 Now install all requirements:\
 `pip install -r requirments.txt`